Best Backpack Rain Covers That Stay Put in Wind and Rain

-You’re standing on an exposed ridge.
-The wind picks up.
-Then your backpack rain cover fills with air like a parachute and tries to launch itself off your pack and into the next county.
+You are standing on an exposed ridge.
+The wind picks up, and suddenly your backpack rain cover fills with air like a parachute.
+It tries to launch itself into the next county, and that sudden drag can pull you off balance on a precarious trail when you need stability most.

-If you’ve been there, you know the specific misery of a cover that doesn’t stay put.
-And if you’ve made the other mistake of buying something thin and cheap that flaps and crinkles in every gust, you know that’s not much better.
-The noise alone is enough to make a peaceful hike feel like you’re carrying a plastic bag full of leaves.
+If you have been there, you know the specific misery of a cover that refuses to stay put.
+And if you have made the other mistake of buying something thin and cheap that flaps and crinkles in every gust, you know that is not much better.
+The noise alone is enough to make a peaceful hike feel like you are carrying a plastic bag full of leaves.

 Product